Sorry, can you repeat that?

 As a teenager I used video as another form of communication.
 My parents had a VHS camcorder and I used it to record my thoughts.
 This turned into an obsession of mine.
-I’d watch videos (music videos especially) and be fascinated about what was going on in the background — most Michael Jackson videos really got me thinking, LOL.
+I'd watch videos (music videos especially) and be fascinated with what was going on in the background — most Michael Jackson videos really got me thinking, LOL.

 How I talk, my tone of my voice — these doesn't define me.
 My character does.